parryc/thevoid/templates/leflan/language_lithuanian.md

 Adjectives match noun's case, gender, and number.

 Use a neuter adjective for impersonal statements.
+Neuter gender adjectives are the same as masculine gender adjectives, but drops the _S_.
+Accent stays in the same spot.

 ## Formation